siom79/japicmp/README.md

         --html-file <pathToHtmlOutputFile>
             Provides the path to the html output file.

+        --html-stylesheet <pathToHtmlStylesheet>
+            Provides the path to your own stylesheet.

         -i <includes>, --include <includes>
             Semicolon separated list of elements to include in the form package.Class#classMember, * can be used as wildcard.
 Examples: mypackage;my.Class;other.Class#method(int,long);foo.Class#field

+        --ignore-missing-classes
+            Ignores superclasses/interfaces missing on the classpath.

         --include-synthetic
             Include synthetic classes and class members that are hidden per